anusii/podnotes/exercises/Ex2_MyFirstNote.md

 ![POD authorization](../assets/images/server_pod_auth_popup.png)

+Be patient, *you may need to wait several seconds for login* process to complete.

-(Note: If you have flutter installed, you could also build and run the app locally on your machine.)
+Note: If you have flutter installed, you could also build and run the app locally on your machine.